Contents tagged with bedworth society

 1555: Lawrence Saunders, nephew of John Saunders of that Estate in the manor of Bedworth, was burned at the stake for heresy, in Little Park, … more

-Meetings are normally held at the Old Meeting United Reformed Church (opposite Tesco) in the centre of Bedworth.The meetings generally start at 7.30pm and there is usually a small charge for both members of the society and visitors.
+Meetings are held at the Old Meeting United Reformed Church (opposite Tesco) in the centre of Bedworth.As a trial, we are holding meetings in the afternoon at 2.30pm. and there is a small charge for members of the society £1.50 and visitors £3.

 /* Style Definitions */